eddiehazel/guides-source/guides/release/testing/testing-routes.md

 code into smaller chunks (or "concerns") allows it to be more readily isolated for testing, which in turn allows you to catch bugs more easily.

-Here is an example of test this route in an isolated test case:
+Here is an example of how to test this route in an isolated test case:

 ```javascript {data-filename=tests/unit/routes/application-test.js}
 import { module, test } from 'qunit';